typestack/socket-controllers/README.md

 ```

 If you specify a class type to parameter that is decorated with `@MessageBody()`,
-socket-controllers will use [class-transformer][4] to create instance of the given class type with the data received in the message.
+socket-controllers will use [class-transformer][1] to create instance of the given class type with the data received in the message.
 To disable this behaviour you need to specify a `{ useConstructorUtils: false }` in SocketControllerOptions when creating a server.

 #### `@SocketQueryParam()` decorator

-To get received query parameter by using `@SocketQueryParam()` decorator.
+To get received query parameter use `@SocketQueryParam()` decorator.

 ```typescript
 import {SocketController, OnMessage, MessageBody} from "socket-controllers";